Conformalized Quantile Regression (CQR): Prediction Intervals That Breathe With Your Data

 y = signal + Normal(0, noise_sd)

-Low values are stable.
-High values become increasingly noisy.
+Low values are relatively stable.

-- CQR prediction intervals (adaptive width)
+- CQR prediction intervals

-Watch what happens:
+Notice what happens:

-- CQR adjusts its width to match local uncertainty.
+- CQR adjusts to local uncertainty.

 Fixed-width intervals achieve coverage by being globally conservative.